Library Home Section 1 Section 2 Section 3 Section 4 Section 5 Section 6

 3.1 Establishing a School Library Learning Environment (School Library Guide p.
 19)

-The school library should be exciting and welcoming and identifiably different from classrooms.
-As a multimedia interactive learning environment, it motivates pupils to explore resources for curriculum related work and their personal interests and stimulates creativity.
+The school library should be exciting and welcoming, and identifiably different from classrooms.
+A multimedia interactive learning environment motivates pupils to explore resources for curriculum-related work and their personal interests and stimulates creativity.

 - AASL: Resource Guide for Underserved Student Populations

 - YALSA: Transforming Library Services for and with Teens